automl/SMAC3/development-2.0/_sources/3_getting_started.rst.txt

 .. note::

     We want to emphasize that SMAC is a highly modular optimization framework.
     The facade accepts many arguments to specify components of the pipeline.
+Please also note, that in contrast to previous versions, instantiated objects are passed instead of *kwargs*.

 The facades can be imported directely from the ``smac`` module.